iamenochchirima/ic-websockets-pingpong-mo/README.md

-# IC WebSocket example - A simple pingpong
+# IC WebSocket example - A simple pingpong - Motoko backend

 This is an example of how to use IC WebSockets to send and receive messages between the frontend (browser) and the backend canister.